2:250-E2 – Immediately Available District Public Records and Web-Posted Reports and Records

 |*As an employer that participates in the IMRF, a compensation report for employees who have a total compensation package that is equal to or in excess of $150,000 per year; total compensation package means payment by the employer to the employee for salary, health insurance, a housing allowance, a vehicle allowance, a clothing allowance, bonuses, loans, vacation days granted, and sick days granted

-As of PRESS Issue 105, IASB has not received a response from the Ill.
-Attorney General’s office to its request for guidance concerning whether this requirement applies to employees who do not participate in IMRF, e.g., TRS participants.
+The Ill.
+Attorney General’s office has not provided guidance concerning whether this requirement applies to employees who do not participate in IMRF, e.g., TRS participants.

 |5 ILCS 120/7.3.

 The report must be posted at least six days before the District approves an employee’s total compensation package that is equal to or in excess of $150,000.
 The District may choose to post a physical copy of this information at its principal office in lieu of posting the information directly on the website in which case it must post directions on the website for accessing that information.

 |As an employer that participates in IMRF, a link to the information posted on the IMRF website at: www.imrf.org/en/about-imrf/tranparency/employer-cost-and-participation-information||40 ILCS 5/7-135.5, added by P.A.
 101-504|

 |A description of activities to address intergroup conflict (an optional program authorized by Sec.
 27- 23.6)||105 ILCS 5/27-23.6(c).|

 |*Names of Board members who have completed professional development leadership training||

 105 ILCS 5/10-16a requires the District to post on its website the names of all Board members who have completed professional development leadership training.
 The web-posting may be expanded to log all Board members’ training and development activities.